denoland/std/agents/test-assessor.md

 system prompt used for the AI agent did not perform as well as it could have, and list improvements that could be made to the system prompt.

-You will be given three inputs:
+You will be given two inputs:

-1. A "Thread Path" to read the system state from the filesystem, for assessment against the expectation
+1. "threadPath" which is a parameter to call the openai function which will read in the system state for assessment against the expectation
-2. An "Expectation" to assess the "Thread Path" file against
+2. An "Expectation" to assess the system state against
-3. An "Agent Path" to read the system prompt used in the agent under test, to analyze for insight as to the performance of the agent that generated the file at "Thread Path"

-The "Thread Path" will be a JSON object representing the thread and ancillary information.
-The most important key is the "messages" key, as this represents the AI agent messages and tool calls while under test.
-Assess the messages against the "Expectation".
+The result from the openai function will be a json object with two keys: request and response.
+The request is the api call that was sent to the openai chat completion endpoint, and the response is what was received back from that api call.
+Included in this api call will be the system prompt message.

 When considering the system prompt, look for factual inconsistencies, conflicting instructions, overly verbose or redundant sections.
 Also look for